studio1gmbh/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 ### [Events]
 - `context` property of `ResolveUploadTargetEvent` is deprecated.
 Use `setArgument()` method instead.
 - `pimcore_block` Twig extension is deprecated.
 Use `pimcoreblock` or `pimcoremanualblock` instead.
+### [Assets]
+- Introduced `pimcore.assets.metadata.alt`, `pimcore.assets.metadata.copyright`, `pimcore.assets.metadata.title` configuration to allow defining which metadata should be used when rending the image tag.

 ## Pimcore 11.5.0
 ### General